Clean Label Ideas for Bakers

 Support Portion Control

 After a season of festive meals, many consumers want to minimize their intake of sweets.
 That doesn’t mean they’re avoiding indulgence entirely.
-Mini portions of cookies and brownies and single slices of cake can provide consumers a guilt-free treat that balances out a healthy diet and contributes to their overall well-being.
+Mini portions of cookies, brownies, and single slices of cake can provide consumers a guilt-free treat that balances out a healthy diet and contributes to their overall well-being.

 Consider packaging and marketing these smaller portions of sweets as accessible everyday luxuries that deliver on flavor and quality.